sagilar/Automation-I4.0-Ontology/README.md

 <img src="images/Framework.png">

+### Update 20/05/2019
+The description and code of the SWRL rules and OWL Expressions are available in the document `SWRL Rules and OWL Expressions - Automation I4.0 Ontology.docx` discriminated by ontology.

 ### Update 13/03/2019
 The Automation-I4.0-Ontology has been updated.
 Some fixes and new features have been added.
 - The Automation-I4.0-Ontology (merged with the STO) is complete, but not tested yet.